jsbeattie1/Module-5-Project---Amazon-Coupons/README.md

 If these two recommendations are followed, the acceptance rate should consistenly be 78% or more.

-In addition, it may be worth targeting males and/or people with low to low-middle incomes (roughly $12,500 - $62,500) - I'd recommend further investigation in each case.
-As for the other observed associations (involving direction of travel, general carry-out behavior, and age), I'm inclined to think that they are either not robust enough and/or the effects are likely to be too small for there to be much value in pursuing them further.
+In addition, it may be worth targeting males and/or people with low to low-middle incomes (roughly $12,500 - $62,500) - I'd recommend further investigation in both cases.
+As for the other observed associations (involving direction of travel, general carry-out behavior, and age), I'm inclined to think that they are not robust enough and/or that the effects are likely to be too small for there to be much value in pursuing them further.